AlecsFarias/AlecsFarias/README.md

 ## ⚡ Fun fact

-  Arabic (spoken) is easier than English.
-Currently learning it 🧙🏻‍♂️🧙🏻‍♂️
+  Arabic (spoken) is easier than English. 🧙🏻‍♂️🧙🏻‍♂️